ngozinwogwugwu/chidb_quickstart/README.md

 Use this as a quickstart for chidb if you want to spin up a docker container.
 It should take care of everything on the [chidb installation page](http://chi.cs.uchicago.edu/chidb/installing.html)

 ## get started:
+Clone this repo and use your terminal to navigate to the chidb_quickstart directory

 Use this command to spin up a dockerfile
 ``` bash
 docker build -t chidb_quickstart . && docker container run -it chidb_quickstart /bin/sh